Operation Monopoly: Aftermath

 After Operation Monopoly was compromised and the tunnel was discovered, the FBI had to determine their course of action for dealing with the tunnel itself.
 Discussions over the fate of the tunnel brought different perspectives to the table, with some FBI counterintelligence agents believing it should be filled in, while others, such as John F. Lewis advocated to keep it operational in case it could become useful in the future.
-In the end, a compromise was reached wherein the entrance to the tunnel at the FBI townhouse would be sealed because, as one FBI agent explained, "Of course you’d want to seal it up… How would you like to be living in the house and suddenly the Russians walk in?"
+In the end, a compromise was reached wherein the entrance to the tunnel at the FBI townhouse would be sealed because, as one FBI agent explained, "Of course you'd want to seal it up… How would you like to be living in the house and suddenly the Russians walk in?"
 Yet the tunnel would not be filled in completely, to appease those such as Lewis, who believed it could be an asset in the future.

-However, much of this story is still debated amongst scholars, politicians, and the general public.
-The exact location of the house used by the FBI to spy on the Russian embassy is unknown because the FBI never fully acknowledged the house or the whereabouts of the tunnel itself.
+However, much of this story is still debated among scholars, politicians, and the general public.
+The exact location of the house used by the FBI to spy on the embassy is unknown because the FBI never fully acknowledged the house or the whereabouts of the tunnel itself.
 Some reports claim the tunnel began under the house on Wisconsin Avenue, but others have claimed that the tunnel started from a house on Fulton Street NW.
 The general consensus though is that while many people believe they know the whereabouts of the house and the tunnel (even the International Spy Museum claims to know the positions), the exact locations remain a mystery.